Temptation Waits

-"Temptation Waits" is a 1999 song performed by the band Garbage and is featured in their second studio album Version 2.0 as the opening song.
+"Temptation Waits" is a song by American rock band Garbage from their second studio album Version 2.0 (1998).

-"Temptation Waits" was not released as an international single, but was released as an airplay-only sixth single in Spain to mark the year-long chart run of Version 2.0 on the Spanish album charts and to mark its certification of the European Platinum Award by the International Federation of the Phonographic Industry for 1 million sales of Version 2.0 across Europe.
+The song was released as an airplay-only sixth single in Spain to mark the year-long chart run of Version 2.0 on the Spanish album charts, and to mark its certification of the European Platinum Award by the International Federation of the Phonographic Industry for 1 million sales of Version 2.0 across Europe.

-In North America, "Temptation Waits" was licensed to TV's Angel, Dawson's Creek, The Sopranos and Buffy the Vampire Slayer, and was included on the 1999 tie-in Buffy the Vampire Slayer: The Album.
+In North America, "Temptation Waits" was licensed to the television series Angel, Dawson's Creek, The Sopranos, and Buffy the Vampire Slayer, and was included on the 1999 tie-in Buffy the Vampire Slayer: The Album.